mullvad/coding-guidelines/README.md

 ### Commit messages

-Here is a generally nice guide to how to write good commit messages: https://chris.beams.io/posts/git-commit/
+Here is a nice guide on how to write good commit messages: https://chris.beams.io/posts/git-commit/

 So sum it up the most important parts are: